GiulioPorcu/giulioporcu.github.io/home.md

 ---

 Under [Resources]({{ site.data.navigation[0].link }}) you can find a couple of posts that explain how to get started in the world of programming.
 I will talk about each topic in detail with plenty of examples.
-The following areas are available:
+The following categories are available:

 - None yet